- Home

 Known as a rambler’s paradise, this unique part of the country is home to England’s largest lake and highest mountain, and there are endless opportunities for outdoor adventure here.
 There are also lots of accessible walking trails (‘miles without stiles’) that allow people who are less mobile to enjoy country walks.

-There are several excellent Michelin-starred restaurants and top hotels to visit in the area, too, if you feel like treating yourself!
+There are also several excellent Michelin-starred restaurants and top hotels to visit in the area if you feel like treating yourself!

-In spite of the popularity of this region, the cost of living in the Lake District is relatively low, and average house prices sit at around £288,000 – which is pretty reasonable for such a celebrated beauty spot.
+In spite of the popularity of this region, the cost of living in the Lake District is relatively low, and average house prices sit at around £296,330 – which is fairly reasonable for such a celebrated beauty spot.

 The crime rate in rural areas here is low, though it’s much higher in Cumbria’s larger towns and cities like Workington and Carlisle.

-The South Norfolk coast has long been a popular retirement spot, and things are no different today – but North Norfolk is also becoming increasingly popular.
+The South Norfolk coast has long been a popular retirement spot, and things are no different today – though North Norfolk is becoming increasingly popular too.

-Norwich has been named one of the friendliest cities in the UK, so it’s no wonder it’s so attractive to retirees looking to make new friends.
-Average house prices are pretty reasonable too, standing at just under £292,000.
+Average house prices in Norwich are pretty reasonable too, standing at just over £281,000.
 That said, while the crime rate in Norfolk is generally low, Norwich has one of the highest crime rates in the area.

 Yet, with so many beautiful places to live in both Norwich and Norfolk as a whole, we feel that it’s definitely earned its place on this list.